roman-milk/roman-milk.github.io/the-last-boy-scout.md

  Shannon put her hand on my shoulder, "My turn?"

  I moved over on top of her, her legs open in invitation.
 I felt incredible, strong and fierce, my cock a steel rod.
 We were outside the end of the sleeping bag, the blanket underneath us, but open.
 Shannon guided me into her, then pulled her legs back.
 I leaned over her, slipping my arms around her legs, pinning them down, and started up where I'd left off, with some short teasing strokes that became longer and longer, until I was pounding into her as hard as I could.
 She slowly climbed her own peak, until I got her off as well.
 She was able to contain it better.
 "Come for me, Alex, please.
 Come inside me," she whispered.
-Report_Story #4